nixonline/ds-portfolio/index.md

 *My final project in Python for Data Science, (USDC DS MicroMasters)*

-* Data used in this project are collected from government open data websites.
+* Data used in this study are collected from government open data websites.
 * Explored data to examine population distribution and factors affecting it.
 * Created a regression model to predict population.